Glenleigh Estate: Heritage listing

 As at 27 August 2008, Glenleigh is significant as the home of prominent merchant James Ewan and his family.
 The house, in the Scottish farmhouse vernacular style, displays Ewan's Scottish heritage, as well as his private nature.
 The house is significant as a rare example of the domestic work of architect W. W. Wardell, who was favoured by the Sydney rising middle class of the 1880s.
 The lavish interior decoration, probably by the firm of Lyons, Cottier and Co., was for private appreciation.
 The work of the decorating Company is of State significance in its own right, as one of the most complete and well preserved examples of the Company's work.
 While in the form of a country villa, "Glenleigh" is unusual, being constructed and used as a primarily place of residence for the Ewan family.

 Glenleigh Estate was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 'Glenleigh' is of state significant through its associations with James Ewan, prominent merchant and director of Frazer and Co. - a successful wholesale grocery business, which grew into a substantial mercantile import company.
 The Ewan family made a substantial contribution to the establishment of the Nepean Cottage Hospital, today the Nepean District Hospital.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The interior decoration of "Glenleigh" is of state significance as a rare intact example of interior decoration of the 1880s, probably by the firm of Lyon, Cottier & Co.
 The opulence of the decoration is in keeping with the Arts and Crafts movement.
-Devotes were drawn from the educated middle-classes and "Glenleigh" exemplifies the taste of this class.
+Devotees were drawn from the educated middle-classes and "Glenleigh" exemplifies the taste of this class.

 'Glenleigh' Scottish farmhouse vernacular style is significant as a departure from the Italianate style chosen by the majority of the wealthy for their dwellings.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 A rare domestic example of W. W. Wardell's iconic designs.

 The interiors of "Glenleigh" are of state significance as a rare surviving example of Arts and Crafts style decoration.
 Examples of Lyon, Cottier & Co.s interior decorations are not altogether rare, what distinguishes "Glenleigh" is the extent of the preservation.